Jonah-May-OSS/truenas-proxmox/README.md

   - Cleaned up files and folders to minimize complexity
   - Updated all FreeNAS references to say TrueNAS
   - Configured semi-automated beta builds based off commits to master
+  - Rewrite TrueNAS.pm storage plugin to use SSH instead of REST API due to deprecation in 25.04.

   </details>